shidel/FDI-x86/README.md

 # FDI-x86
-FreeDOS Installer for computers without CD-ROM or USB support.
+FreeDOS Installer for computers with or without CD-ROM or USB support.